ARM-software/CMSIS-Stream/PythonPackage/README.md

 # Change history

+## Version 1.12.0:

+* Corrected issues with Duplicate node buffer optimizations
+* Added a new callback mode
+* Added new option for memory optimization (graph coloring algorithm to use)

 ## Version 1.11.0:

 * With memory optimization mode, the constraints on Duplicate nodes are relaxed to avoid copies as much as possible